Home Compare BRBY.L vs MBG.DE

 Burberry Group vs Mercedes-Benz Group: Which Stock Looks Stronger in 2026?

-Mercedes-Benz holds the cleaner structural position, with the lead spread across valuation and stability.
-Burberry still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Mercedes-Benz holds the cleaner structural position, with valuation as the main driver and stability adding further support.
+Burberry still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.